FatherofDharma/ScholarLess/README.md

 # _ScholarLess_

-The independent capstone project for the coding school, Epicodus, written on on September 20th.
+The independent capstone project for the coding school, Epicodus, started on September 20th.

 #### By **_Daniel Hongel_**